 Merrimack Crimeline sponsors and participates in other programs:

-Merrimack Crimeline coordinates an annual Magic Show fundraiser
+For many years, Merrimack Crimeline coordinated an annual Magic Show fundraiser

 Neighborhood Watch, Block Watch, Town Watch, Crime Watch – whatever the name, it’s one of the most effective and least costly ways to prevent crime and reduce fear.
 Neighborhood Watch fights the isolation that crime creates and feeds upon.
 It forges bonds among area residents, helps reduce burglaries and robberies and improves relations between police and the communities they serve.
 The Watch also is a good mechanism to avoid overt acts.

 The Neighborhood Watch is sponsored by Merrimack Crimeline for the Merrimack Police Department.
 Crimeline has successfully implemented 22 Neighborhood Watch areas and has revamped 2 previously defunct areas.
 We encourage any neighborhoods who would like to become a Neighborhood Watch area to contact Detective William Vandersyde for further information on how to establish their own Neighborhood Watch.
 Any community resident can join – young, old, single, married, renter or home owner.